 “Sometimes in astronomy you get lucky,” says Colin Snodgrass from the MPS looking back on the chance discovery.
 Snodgrass was part of the research team led by Felipe Braga-Ribas from the Observatório Nacional in Rio de Janeiro (Brazil) that planned to use the occultation on 3 June 2013 to measure the size of asteroid Chariklo.
 In such a configuration, the asteroid covers the star causing it to disappear briefly – similar to the way the Moon conceals the Sun during a solar eclipse.
 From the time between the star’s vanishing to its reappearance scientists can deduce the asteroid’s size.

 To this end, seven observatories in South America pointed their telescopes to the rare alignment on 3 June 2013.
 However, to everyone’s surprise, the star did not just disappear once.
-In addition, a few seconds before and afterwards its brightness dropped abruptly.
+In addition, a few seconds before and afterward its brightness dropped abruptly.
 Even observatories located outside the viewing-range of the actual occultation observed this effect.

 This ESOcast shows how observations at many sites in South America, including ESO’s La Silla Observatory, have made the surprise discovery that the remote asteroid Chariklo is surrounded by two dense and narrow rings.
 This is the smallest object by far found to have rings and only the fifth body in the Solar System — after the much larger planets Jupiter, Saturn, Uranus, and Neptune — to have this feature.
 The origin of these rings remains a mystery, but they may be the result of a collision that created a disc of debris.
 Credit: ESO

 “The analysis of all observational data revealed a surprising result”, says Snodgrass.
 “Chariklo must be surrounded by a ring.”
 So far, only four bodies with this striking feature are known in the Solar System: the four gas giant planets Jupiter, Saturn, Uranus, and Neptune.
-With a diameter of only approximately 250 kilometers Chariklo is significantly smaller.
+With a diameter of only approximately 250 kilometers (155 miles), Chariklo is significantly smaller.
 The asteroid belongs to a group of small bodies called Centaurs that circle the Sun beyond the orbit of Jupiter.